Menu

 2014

-Officially licensed by the Rwanda Governance Board as a local NGO.
+Licensed by the Rwanda Governance Board as a local NGO, formalizing our status as a government-recognized research partner.

 Present